hedzr/bash.sh/README.md

-`bash.sh` is a template for shell developing.
+`bash.sh` is a starting template for shell developing.